syncfusion-content/javascript-docs/js/Menu/Customizing-the-Submenu-direction.md

 The output for the above code example is as follows.

-{% include image.html url="/js/Menu/Customizing-the-Submenu-direction_images/Customizing-the-Submenu-direction_img2.png" Caption="Customizing Submenu direction in Context Menu"%}
+{% include image.html url="/js/Menu/Customizing-the-Submenu-direction_images/Customizing-the-Submenu-direction_img2.png" %}